 Apartment Hunting Tips: Your Guide to Residential Bliss

 Below, you’ll find an embarrassing apartment story about one of our teammates here at Bellhops.
+If you want to get straight to the apartment hunting tips, feel free to skip this section.
 For the sake of avoiding any public humiliation, we are just going to call our pal “Dennis” and say that he works in accounting.

 Full disclosure: This story may be over-dramatized for entertainment purposes (like we said, Dennis works in accounting).